ljiang95/animal-crossing-new-horizons-turnip-price/README.md

 ## Data
 ### Acquisition
 All the turnip price data was manually reported by Ling, fay, hera and Emily twice a day.
-A small amount of data is missing due to island construction or other reasons.
+Only a small amount of data is missing due to island construction or other reasons.
 Please check whether there is any NaN before you build any model.
 ### Columns
 date: The reported date